 To achieve consistency, all tasks that are repeatable and go through the hands of multiple people should be documented.
 Without proper documentation, your business processes can become unreliable and inconsistent, with each process being modified each time someone new does them.
 It would be similar to playing the children’s game ‘Telephone’ or ‘Chinese Whispers’, where one person has a message, and a line of people each whisper it to each other down the line.
 In the end, the message usually becomes completely unrecognizable.

 Easy knowledge transfer

 Process documentation makes training your new hires a lot faster and less taxing for both of you.
 This is particularly true when you are outsourcing.
-Since you can’t personally go to your offshore staff’s workstation every time they have questions about how to do this or that, process documentation can usually provide the answers.
+Given that you can’t personally go to your offshore staff members’ workstations every time they have questions about how to do this or that, process documentation can usually provide the answers.

-Likewise, when a team member takes a leave, be it a local staff member or an outsourced team member, the impact on your business would be greatly minimised if other staff can easily take over the tasks with the guidance of clearly defined processes.
-Just like the new pianist who seamlessly covered for the other pianist who didn’t make it to the recital.
+Likewise, when a team member takes leave, be it a local staff member or an outsourced team member, the impact on your offshore business process is greatly minimized when other staff can easily take over the tasks with the guidance of clearly defined processes, just like the new pianist who seamlessly covered for the other pianist who didn’t make it to the recital.

-Through a well-written process documentation, businesses can easily identify which procedures need to be changed or improved.
+Through documenting processes, businesses can easily identify which procedures need to be changed or improved.
 It also allows you to spot and eliminate irrelevant steps and duplicated work.
 For businesses, this prevents delays and wasted resources, such as time, money, and your staff’s energy—making your processes more efficient.

 Constantly improving and polishing your processes results in better productivity and higher quality outputs, and isn’t that what we are all aiming for?

-To keep the harmony between your in-house and offshore processes, there must be a common set of practices that can keep your whole organisation in sync no matter where they are.
+To keep the harmony between your onshore and offshore business processes, there must be a common set of practices that can keep your whole organization in sync no matter where they are.
 Process documentation can serve as your sheet music and have you hitting all of the right keys.